revolunet/sublimetext-markdown-preview/README.md

 ## Features :

- - Markdown preview using the [Python-markdown][10] or the Github API just choose select the build commands.
+ - Markdown preview using the [python-markdown][10] or the Github API.
+Just select the build commands.
  - Syntax highlighting via Pygments.
 See "[Configuring Pygments](#configuring-pygments)" for more info.
  - Build markdown file using Sublime Text build system.
-The build parser are config via the `"parser"` config.
+The build parser are configured via the `"parser"` config.
  - Browser preview auto reload on save if you have the [ST2 LiveReload plugin][7] installed.
  - Builtin parser : supports `abbr`, `attr_list`, `def_list`, `fenced_code`, `footnotes`, `tables`, `smart_strong`, `smarty`,  `wikilinks`, `meta`, `sane_lists`, `codehilite`, `nl2br`, and `toc` markdown extensions.
  - CSS search path for local and build-in CSS files (always enabled) and/or CSS overriding if you need